aroberge/friendly/README.md

 Friendly-traceback uses Black.
 ![Black logo](https://img.shields.io/badge/code%20style-black-000000.svg)

+## State of this project

+Friendly-traceback is in pre-alpha.
+The current focus is on quickly increasing the number of exceptions covered.
+We strive to test the code as new additions are made: everything included should work.
+However, the code itself could probably be refactored and could definitely be better documented.

 ## Code of Conduct

 We completely support the
 [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).
-Contributors to this project are expected to do the same.
+Contributors to this project, including those filing or commenting on an issue, are expected to do the same.